 An Example Of Soft Maple Would Be Silver Maple.

-People know maple firewood initially for its sugar production.
-Also, sugar maple grows throughout the.
+Unlike soft, the maple hard is denser and produces more heat.
+Known primarily for its sugar production, the sugar maple grows throughout.
 Maple trees has two types of wood soft maple and hard maple.

 Maple Wood Hard Or Soft Both Are Harvested From Dicot Trees.